neoversionsix/Psyence/Scientific-Morality.md

 Science is continuously revealing more of reality, and a more accurate reality as time persists.
 Since Scientific Morality uses the Scientific Method; mutability is a highly desirable trait.
 Text is (by definition) extremely limited, and hence limits how the origin of the [Religion](https://en.wikipedia.org/wiki/Religion) is stored.
 This limitation is undesirable.

-The mutability of Scientific Morality is currently made possible by having the data stored digitally, as a Git Repository.
-The origin of Scientific Morality is currently stored [here](https://github.com/Wason1/scientificmorality/blob/master/Scientific-Morality.md) and **anyone** can contribute to its evolution.
+The mutability of Psyence is currently made possible by having the data stored digitally, as a Git Repository and **anyone** can contribute to its evolution.

 # 3 Foundational Beliefs of Scientific Morality
 1) The existence of [consciousness](https://en.wikipedia.org/wiki/Consciousness) is a reality.